thorehusfeldt/boi23-development/CONTRIBUTING.md

 problem2html -l da sequence
 ```

-The `verify` step is quite time consuming, but it build the input/output pairs in `sequence/data/sample` needed for the sample inputs in the problem statement.
+The `verify` step is quite time consuming; it builds the input/output pairs in `sequence/data/sample` needed for the sample inputs in the problem statement.
 To avoid full verification, you can instead just do (after running the docker image)

 ```
 cd sequence/data